- Jon Burr Band

 - Jon Burr Big Band

 About Jon Burr

-Bassist Jon Burr has toured and recorded with many great jazz masters, including Stan Getz, Chet Baker, Horace Silver, Hank Jones, Art Farmer, Stephane Grappelli (from 1986-1997), Sir Roland Hanna, Dorothy Donegan, and Buddy Rich.
-From 1980 - 1985 he toured with Tony Bennett; he has also worked with Lainie Kazan, Rita Moreno, Barbara Cook, and Eartha Kitt, among others.
-Jon was a founding member of violinist Mark O'Connor's Hot Swing Trio, with guitarist Frank Vignola.
+Bassist Jon Burr has toured and recorded with many great jazz masters, including Stan Getz, Chet Baker, Horace Silver, Hank Jones, Art Farmer, Stephane Grappelli, Sir Roland Hanna, Dorothy Donegan, and Buddy Rich.
+He toured with Tony Bennett, Lainie Kazan, Rita Moreno, Barbara Cook, and Eartha Kitt, and was also a founding member of violinist Mark O'Connor's Hot Swing Trio, with guitarist Frank Vignola.

 In 2007 Jon produced a project of his original songs entitled Just Can't Wait, including studio sessions tracking 14 titles on CD and a concert DVD of the Jon Burr Band Live At Birdland, released January 2009.
 Among those featured are vocalists Hilary Kole, Laurel Massé, Ty Stephens, Yaala Ballin, and Jon's daughter Tyler Burr.
 Also featured are saxophonists Houston Person, Bob Mintzer, Anat Cohen, and Joel Frahm, trumpeter Dominic Farinacci, pianists Ted Rosenthal, Jon Davis and Loston Harris, guitarists John Hart, Yotam Silberstein, and Howard Alden, and percussion master Carlos "Go-Go" Gomez.